 Different alien races control the galaxy and it will be up to the player to approach them diplomatically or face them in combat.
 Depending on the communicator's skill, the player may conduct successful conversations by assuming different postures, requesting information, or answering questions posed by the aliens.
 Each race has a different attitude and requires different approaches to peacefully end the negotiations.
 If all else fails, or if the player so wishes, the player-controlled ship may engage the aliens in combat, which is presented as overhead arcade action sequences.
 Successful exploration of the galaxy and alien cultures will yield clues and new leads as to the fate of the Empire.

 The Amiga version adds an auto-mining command.
 The Genesis version has updated graphics and sound, and is different in several aspects: locations of minerals and artifacts are different; there are new weapons for the ship and upgrades for the terrain vehicle; landing on planets is no longer automatic and must be controlled manually to avoid crashing; terrain vehicle exploration is more realistic, with visible weather conditions and various terrain types slowing down the vehicle.

-There are 171 other screenshots on file for other versions of this game.
+There are 179 other screenshots from other versions of this game or official promotional screenshots.

 Part of the Following Groups

 - Genre: Simulation - Space trading and combat

 - Starflight series